wavefrontHQ/docs/pages/doc/application_monitoring_overview.md

 * [Get an overview](https://docs.wavefront.com/opentelemetry_overview.html) of how to configure your applications that use OpenTelemetry and send data to our service.
 * The [Java tutorial](opentelemetry_java_app_tutorial.html) shows you how to auto-instrument your Java application using the OpenTelemetry Java agent and send data to our service.

 Once the data is in our service, you can monitor your applications and visualize the data.
+You can:

 * View the services on the [Service and Application View page](service_and_application_view.html).
 * See how a specific service communicates with the other service using the [Service Map](service_map.html).